fico-xpress/xpress-community/SoccerCampLocation/README.md

 ### Jupyter Notebook Setup
-To run the jupyter notebook version simply execute the *setup.sh* script located in the root folder from Git Bash (Microsoft Windows) or a Terminal (other Unix based systems).
+To run the jupyter notebook version simply execute the *setup.sh* script located in the root folder from Git Bash (Microsoft Windows) or a Terminal (Unix based systems).
 If you have Python 3 installed, it will create a virtual environment in your folder, install all dependencies to it, open the jupyter notebook in your browser.

 ``If you are not allowed to run the script, ensure that the file has execution rights by running the following command.``